-For the avoidance of doubt, all performance rights that may accrue during the recording of lectures and other teaching events are assigned to the University under the terms of this Contract.
+For the avoidance of doubt, with reference to student performance, all performance rights that may accrue during the recording of lectures and other teaching events are assigned to the University under the terms of this Contract.
 The performance rights in any lecture are unique to that performance.
-All performance rights relating to lecture capture or other teaching events are assigned by students to the University.
+With reference to student performance, all performance rights relating to lecture capture or other teaching events are assigned by students to the University.